RaphaeleL/Chess/Python/README.md

 ##           ##     ######  ##     ## ########  ######   ######
 =================================================================
 =================================================================
-Hint: JChess is still in development, so currently the board does not rotate with the choice of color.
+Hint: PyChess is still in development, so currently the board does not rotate with the choice of color.

 Which color?
 (W/b) > w